 The Platinum Beauty Lomandra (Lomandra longifolia ‘Roma13’ PP25962) from the Southern Living Plant Collection is guaranteed to bring phenomenal color and texture to the table.
 It features long grass-like white-edged leaves with olive green center stripes.
-This plant grows naturally in clumps with outward stretching leaves that mature to 2 feet high and 3 feet wide.
-It’s a dynamic addition to mixed garden beds or container plantings.
+This plant grows naturally in clumps with outward stretching leaves that mature to 2′ H x 3′ W. It’s a dynamic addition to mixed garden beds or container plantings.
 Furthermore, it’s fantastic as a mass planting as well.

 The Platinum Beauty is notably disease and pest resistant, as well as drought-tolerant.
 This is a great plant for difficult environments where other plants struggle.
 Additionally, after it gets going in your landscape, little maintenance is required throughout the year to keep it looking nice and attractive.

 The Platinum Beauty Lomandra is hardy from USDA Zones 8-10.
 However, we recommend providing winter cover during hard freezes for its first season in the landscape.

 For the first 2-3 months after planting water this Lomandra 2-3 times per week.
 Once established, this plant is water-wise and only needs supplementary water once per week in times of little to no rainfall.

 This plant prefers areas that are Full Sun to Part Shade.

 Fertilize in early spring with a balanced acidic plant fertilizer.
 This will help ensure future growth, as well as promote the overall well-being of your plant.

 This grass is not picky when it comes to soil types.
 However, do ensure that it has decent drainage in order to avoid root rot.

 If damaged by cold or frost, trim the foliage back to 6-8 inches above the ground in late winter-early spring.
 Fresh new foliage will flush once spring gets into full swing.